suizokukan/wisteria/ROADMAP.md

 * si message 'Can't create graph', supprimer un éventuel fichier du même nom --neverremoveafile

+[DONE] task-257

+The exit codes numbers have been renumbered to distinguish internal errors (-100, -101, ...) from other errors (-1, -2, ...)

+    * the exit codes numbers have been renumbered to distinguish internal errors (-100, -101, ...) from other errors (-1, -2, ...) (task-257)

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-256

 Improved text readibility in B1a and B2a tables.